samkata64/SnakesAndLadders/README.md

 ## Notes

 I'd like to experiment with events on the Snakes and ladders classes - these could "detect" a collision and tell the game to move the token.
 Overkill here - but could be interesting.

+The Snakes and ladders feel quite basic data objects, it would be interesting to explore the interactions.
+However the tests pass and the trivial code is easy to understand and work with.

+I'm not a fan of the Game class and would watch closely how it develops.
+The snakes and ladders (and dice?) could be passed in the ctor (DI) and the null object dodge for the snake and ladder in the ctor is a smell.